iuliaudrea/3DMP/Bear Coin Bank/README.md

 - decided to model a cat coin bank instead of a bear coin bank;
 - created the body;
 - started designing the head and the eyes.

+Checkpoint 3:
+- finished the head, eyes and mouth;
+- added appearance.